 Art History Concentration

-The Art History concentration culminates in a year long Senior Capstone experience.
-The first semester of the senior year involves working closely with a professor to research and develop a selected topic in Art History for a thesis.
-The second semester of the senior year is focused on writing the thesis and preparing for a public presentation of the thesis.
+The Art History concentration culminates in a one-semester Senior Capstone experience.
+Capstone students work directly with a professor to research and develop a selected topic that culminates with a written paper and a public presentation.

 Fine Art Studio Concentration

 The Fine Art Studio concentration track provides an opportunity within the liberal arts framework for students to develop skills, experiential practice and multicultural understanding of studio arts with a fine arts focus.
-A wide variety of courses are offered including basic art skills such as Drawing and Two-Dimensional Design, traditional art history surveys and upper-level Studio Art courses in Ceramics, Graphic Design, Sculpture in Expanded Media, Painting, Photography and Printmaking.
+A wide variety of courses are offered including basic art skills such as Drawing and Two-Dimensional Design, traditional art history surveys and upper-level Studio Art courses in Ceramics, Graphic Design, Painting, Photography, and Printmaking.

 The Bachelor of Arts in Fine Art concentration track culminates in an interdisciplinary yearlong Senior Capstone experience.
 The first semester of the senior year involves working closely with a professor and members of the Art Faculty to research and develop skills and ideas for a Senior Thesis Exhibition.
 The second semester of the senior year is focused on creating a body of original artwork and mounting a Senior Thesis Exhibition for public presentation.